FredHutch/FHBig/_posts/2018-04-04-Beagle-Quick-Start.md

 |G | 18 | 60 GB | largenode, c4.8large |
 |H | 16 | 244GB | largenode, r4.8xlarge |

 There no limit to the number of nodes for each classes.
+If load is heavy, SciComp will acquire more nodes.

 ### Examples
 - Partition on G class with one task and have the whole RAM: